-Pick this class if you want to really play with flexibility and craft a custom spell list the likes of which the world has never seen.
+Pick this class if you want to really play with flexibility.
+Or if you want to craft a custom spell list the likes of which the world has never seen.

 Sorcerers with a Draconic Bloodline are one of the iconic sorcerers.
-They’re excellent at elemental spells (and if we’re honest it’s probably going to be fire) giving yourself the ability to do increased damage or have extra damage.
-If you want to take on multiple enemies, or a single powerful one–this is the subclass for you.
+They’re excellent at elemental spells, and if we’re honest it’s probably going to be fire.
+It gives you the ability to do increased damage or have extra damage.
+If you want to take on multiple enemies, or a single powerful one, this is the subclass for you.
 It’s the iconic hurling powerful magic around subclass.

 Pick this class if you want to deal damage first, and ask questions later.

 Shadow Magic empowers sorcerers to call upon the powers of that lurk between life and death–draw upon the fell and shadowy power of the…uh…shadow fell.
 It offers up a couple of extra options for your sorcery points that are incredibly powerful.
-If you thought Heightened Spell was good, imagine a version of that that you can use on a single target that lasts until they die.
-That’s what Shadow Hound does–that combined with your ability to toss darkness around willy-nilly (and still being able to see) makes these characters great at control.
+You thought Heightened Spell was good?
+Imagine a version of that that you can use on a single target that lasts until they die.
+That’s what Shadow Hound does.
+It combines with your ability to toss darkness around willy-nilly.
+Still being able to see makes these characters great at control.

 Pick this class if you want to summon up spirits of air and darkness.
 Well.
 Mostly darkness.

 Storm Sorcery is all about power…unlimited power.
 Seriously.
 It is the thunder and lightning subclass.
-This one is interesting though, with Heart of the Storm and Storm’s Fury you want to be in the midst of your enemies.
-You don’t want to take too much in the way of damage, but you do want to be in their mixing it up. mobility is key for this subclass, but you’ve got Heart of the Storm which lets you fly 10 feet without AoOs, so you’ve got that covered.
+Heart of the Storm and Storm’s Fury you want to be in the midst of your enemies.
+You don’t want to take too much in the way of damage, but you do want to be in there mixing it up.
+Mobility is key for this subclass.
+Heart of the Storm lets you fly 10 feet without AoOs, so you’ve got that covered.

 Wild Magic rounds out the Sorcerer Selections with randomness.
-This relies on something interesting happen every time you cast a spell.
-It might be good.
-It might be bad.
-It might not be what you intended, but it definitely–definitely–will be interesting.
+This relies on something interesting happening every time you cast a spell.
+It might be good, or it might be bad.
+It might not be what you intended, but it definitely will be interesting.